ZEDPortugal/ATLAS-Cryptographically-Securing-Antiquities-Provenance/DEVELOPER.md

 **Welcome to ATLAS!**

-You've been granted access to the ATLAS Artifact Management System.
+You've been granted access to the ATLAS Antique Management System.

 **Your Credentials:**
 - Username: `{username}`